Azure-Samples/app-service-managed-identity-key-vault-csharp/README.md

 - .NET Core SDK ([download](https://dotnet.microsoft.com/download))
 - Visual Studio Code (optional) ([download](https://code.visualstudio.com/download))

+## Open with Codespaces

+> You must have access to Codespaces as an individual or part of a GitHub Team or GitHub Enterprise Cloud

+- Click the Code button on your repo
+  - Click the Codespaces tab
+  - Click New Codespace

 ## Setup

 - Fork this repo and clone to your local machine